softwareconstruction240/softwareconstruction/instruction/java-object-class/java-object-class.md

 Many of the collection objects in Java require a fast method for determining equality.
 The `hashCode` method returns a reasonably unique number that represents the object's values.
 When a collection is attempting to determine the equality of two objects, it will first call the `hashCode` method and if the returned values match, it will then call the `equals` method.

-Here is an example, of a simple `hashCode` implementation that gets the hash code for the underlying `value` field and multiplies it by a prime number in order to make it more somewhat unique to this class.
+Here is an example of a simple `hashCode` implementation that gets the hash code for the underlying `value` field and multiplies it by a prime number in order to make it more somewhat unique to this class.

 ```java
 public class HashcodeExample {